mabq/arch-setup/README.md

 It's important that you execute this playbook with `ansible-pull`, some parts of the playbook assume that the controller and the managed node are the same machine.
 Ansible evaluates the value of variables on the controller (look for `lookup('env', '{variable}')` to see where this matters).

-All configuration files that do not require templating are created as links, that way you can update the content of the file and see the result inmediatly.
-To apply changes in files that require templating you need to edit the files of this repository, commit and push the changes, and the re-run `ansible-pull`.
+All configuration files that do not require templating are created as links, that way you can update the content of the file and see the result immediately.
+To apply changes in files that require templating you need to edit the files of this repository, commit and push the changes, and then re-run `ansible-pull`.

-> If a file with the same name already exists the creating of the link will through an error.
-I could force the creating of the link but I prefer the error in order to avoid loosing any data that might be important.
+> If a file with the same name already exists the creatiion of the link/file will through an error.
+I could force the creatiion but I prefer the error in order to avoid loosing any data that might be important.
-> Using `stow` is simpler but does not allow to apply a the same theme to all packages.

 ## Before running this script